MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/jekyll-npm-gh-pages.md

 # Jekyll with NPM packages on GH Pages

-Start with a Jekyll-based project in your CI, add NPM to it and then publish to `gh-pages` branch for serving on GH Pages.
+Start with a Jekyll-based project in your CI, add NPM/Yarn to it and then publish to `gh-pages` branch for serving on GH Pages.

 This flow comes from DevHints [rstacruz/cheatsheet](https://github.com/rstacruz/cheatsheets) repo.

 It is low-level in working with tools - it may not be efficient compared with using other actions and workflows.
 But, it is a complete solution, so it could be useful to learn from.
 The file has been split into pieces so I can focus on using any piece.

-- Base setup
+- Base setup.
     ```yaml
       name: Deploy
       on: